Monthly Mineral Production Survey

 Data are collected directly from survey respondents and derived from other Statistics Canada surveys.

-Data are collected using an electronic questionnaire, while providing respondents with the option of responding by telephone interview.
-Follow-up for non-response and for data validation may be conducted by telephone and by e-mail.
+Data are collected primarily through electronic files sent via a secure system, while providing respondents with the option of receiving a paper questionnaire, replying by telephone interview or using other electronic filing methods.
+Follow-up for non-response and for data validation may be conducted by telephone, mail and/or email.

 Error detection is an integral part of both collection and data processing activities.
-Data received on survey questionnaires are subject to extensive editing processes by both, automated edits within the production system and subject-matter analysts.
+Data received on survey questionnaires are subject to extensive edit processes, both by a survey officer and by automated edits within the production system.
 When errors are found, they are corrected using the failed edit follow-up process during collection.
 Extreme values are also flagged as potential outliers.
-Following their detection, these values are reviewed to assess their reliability.
+Following their detection, these values are reviewed in order to assess their reliability.
 When required, the respondent may be contacted to confirm the data.

-During subsequent reporting periods, imputed values for the two previous months are replaced with data received from late-reporting respondents and final estimates are produced.
+At the beginning of the next reporting period, the imputed values are replaced with actual data received from the late-reporting respondents and final estimates are produced.

 All units in the observed population as classified by the Business Register are surveyed.
 Estimation of the totals is done by a simple aggregation of the values of all units that are found in the domain of estimation.

-The final survey data sets are subject to rigorous analysis to ensure comparability with patterns observed in the historical data series.
-Information available from other sources, such as mineral production statistics from various provincial and territorial departments, and other statistical agencies are also used to assess quality and consistency of the data series.
-Supplementary information from industry news, company reports and press releases support trend analysis and data coherence to put the data in context.
+The Survey final data sets are subject to rigorous analysis to ensure comparability with patterns observed in the historical data series.
+Information available from other sources such as mineral production statistics from various provincial and territorial departments as well as other statistical agencies are also used to assess quality and consistency of the data series.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 When necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.